-The information contained in this Official Statement, including the cover page, inside cover page, and exhibits hereto, has been obtained from public officials, official records and from other sources which are deemed to be reliable.
+The information contained in this Official Statement, including the cover page and exhibits hereto, has been obtained from public officials, official records and from other sources which are deemed to be reliable.
 No representation or warranty is made, however, as to the accuracy or completeness of such information and nothing contained in this Official Statement is or shall be relied upon as a promise or representation by the Financial Advisor.
 The delivery of this Official Statement does not at any time imply that information contained herein is correct as of any time subsequent to its date.

 Any statements, contained in this Official Statement involving matters of opinion, estimations or projections, whether or not expressly so stated, are intended as such and not as representations of facts.
-This Official Statement shall not be construed as a contract or agreement between the Board of Education of Independent School District No. 69 of Canadian County, Oklahoma, (the "School District") and the purchasers, holders or beneficial owners of any of the 2025 Bonds.
+This Official Statement shall not be construed as a contract or agreement between the Board of Education of Independent School District No. 2 of Tulsa County, Oklahoma, and the purchasers or holders of any of the 2025 Bonds.